CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (2) “Preschool child” means a child who is at least age three but under age six on the thirtieth day of September of an academic year.

-(B) Each county MR/DD board shall establish special education programs for all children with disabilities who in accordance with section 3323.04 of the Revised Code have been placed in special education programs operated by the county board and for preschool children who are developmentally delayed or at risk of being developmentally delayed.
-The board annually shall submit to the department of education a plan for the provision of these programs and, if applicable, a request for approval of units under section 3317.05 of the Revised Code.
-The superintendent of public instruction shall review the plan and approve or modify it in accordance with rules adopted by the state board of education under section 3301.07 of the Revised Code.
-The superintendent of public instruction shall compile the plans submitted by county boards and shall submit a comprehensive plan to the state board.
+(B) Each county board of developmental disabilities shall establish special education programs for all children with disabilities who in accordance with section 3323.04 of the Revised Code have been placed in special education programs operated by the county board and for preschool children who are developmentally delayed or at risk of being developmentally delayed.
+The board annually shall submit to the department of education and workforce a plan for the provision of these programs.
+The department shall review the plan and approve or modify it in accordance with rules adopted under section 3301.07 of the Revised Code.
+The department shall compile the plans submitted by county boards and shall submit a comprehensive plan to the state board.

-(1) The board shall prepare a statement for each child who at the time of receiving such special education was a resident of a home and was not in the legal or permanent custody of an Ohio resident or a government agency in this state, and whose natural or adoptive parents are not known to have been residents of this state subsequent to the child’s birth.
-The statement shall contain the child’s name, the name of the child’s school district of residence, the name of the county board providing the special education, and the number of months, including any fraction of a month, it was provided.
-Not later than the thirtieth day of June, the board shall forward a certified copy of such statement to both the director of mental retardation and developmental disabilities and to the home.
+(1) The board shall prepare a statement for each child who at the time of receiving such special education was a resident of a home and was not in the legal or permanent custody of an Ohio resident or a government agency in this state, and whose natural or adoptive parents are not known to have been residents of this state subsequent to the child's birth.
+The statement shall contain the child's name, the name of the child's school district of residence, the name of the county board providing the special education, and the number of months, including any fraction of a month, it was provided.
+Not later than the thirtieth day of June, the board shall forward a certified copy of such statement to both the director of developmental disabilities and to the home.

 Within thirty days after its receipt of a statement, the home shall pay tuition to the county board computed in the manner prescribed by section 3323.141 of the Revised Code.

-3323.091 Superintendent of each institution to apply for unit funding.
+Section 3323.091 | Superintendent of each institution to apply for unit funding.

 (C) In addition to the authorization to apply for state funding described in division (B) of this section, each state institution required to provide services under division (A) of this section is entitled to tuition payments calculated in the manner described in division (C) of this section.

 On or before the thirtieth day of June of each year, the superintendent of each institution that during the school year provided special education pursuant to this section shall prepare a statement for each child with a disability under twenty-two years of age who has received special education.
-The statement shall contain the child’s data verification code assigned pursuant to division (D)(2) of section 3301.0714 of the Revised Code and the name of the child’s school district of residence.
-Within sixty days after receipt of such statement, the department of education shall perform one of the following:
+The statement shall contain the child's data verification code assigned pursuant to division (D)(2) of section 3301.0714 of the Revised Code and the name of the child's school district of residence.
+Within sixty days after receipt of such statement, the department of education and workforce shall perform one of the following:

-(1) For any child except a preschool child with a disability described in division (C)(2) of this section, pay to the institution submitting the statement an amount equal to the tuition calculated under division (A) of section 3317.08 of the Revised Code for the period covered by the statement, and deduct the same from the amount of state funds, if any, payable under sections 3317.022 and 3317.023 of the Revised Code, to the child’s school district of residence or, if the amount of such state funds is insufficient, require the child’s school district of residence to pay the institution submitting the statement an amount equal to the amount determined under this division.
+(1) For any child except a preschool child with a disability described in division (C)(2) of this section, pay to the institution submitting the statement an amount equal to the tuition calculated under division (A) of section 3317.08 of the Revised Code for the period covered by the statement, and deduct the same from the amount of state funds, if any, payable under Chapter 3317. of the Revised Code, to the child's school district of residence or, if the amount of such state funds is insufficient, require the child's school district of residence to pay the institution submitting the statement an amount equal to the amount determined under this division.

-(2) For any preschool child with a disability not included in a unit approved under division (B) of section 3317.05 of the Revised Code, perform the following:
+(2) For any preschool child with a disability, perform the following:

 (a) Pay to the institution submitting the statement an amount equal to the tuition calculated under division (B) of section 3317.08 of the Revised Code for the period covered by the statement, except that in calculating the tuition under that section the operating expenses of the institution submitting the statement under this section shall be used instead of the operating expenses of the school district of residence;

-3323.11 Employment and qualifications of necessary personnel.
+Section 3323.11 | Employment and qualifications of necessary personnel.

-3323.12 Home instruction.
+Section 3323.12 | Home instruction.

 The board of education of a school district shall provide home instruction for children with disabilities who are at least three years of age and less than twenty-two years of age and who are unable to attend school, even with the help of special transportation.
-The board may arrange for the provision of home instruction for a child by a cooperative agreement or contract with a county MR/DD board or other educational agency.
+The board may arrange for the provision of home instruction for a child by a cooperative agreement or contract with a county board of developmental disabilities or other educational agency.
 For the purposes of determining formula ADM under section 3317.03 of the Revised Code, five hours of home instruction shall be equivalent to attendance for five school days.

-3323.13 Special education from another district - payment by district of residence.
+Section 3323.13 | Special education from another district - payment by district of residence.

 (A) If a child who is a school resident of one school district receives special education from another district, the board of education of the district providing the education, subject to division (C) of this section, may require the payment by the board of education of the district of residence of a sum not to exceed one of the following, as applicable: